-Last week I shared that we’ve been doing a lot of clean up since moving to the farm.
+Last week I shared that we’ve been doing a lot of cleaning up since moving to the farm.
 And that we hate to throw away any of the old barn wood and fencing so we’re using it up in as many DIY projects as we can.
 Bikeman has already made me a farmhouse console table (that’s coming soon!), steps to my new She Shed, and tables for his power tools.
 Today I’m sharing one of the easiest projects – a rustic He has Risen sign!
 (Based on Matthew 28:6.)
 This is a great DIY project for Easter or any other time of the year.

 Keep reading to see how we made these, or scroll down if you’d rather watch a short video.
 Bikeman edited my Facebook Live so you don’t have to watch the whole thing!